open/close all folders

 - Undyne offers the player several drinks, with Tea labeled as "the blatantly correct choice".
 Hilarity Ensues when the player picks anything else, including Undyne's sword and Undyne herself.

 - At first, the protagonist is seated and then asked to choose a drink.
-As soon as you press ANYTHING, Undyne smashes the table with an energy spear.
+As soon as you press ANYTHING, Undyne smashes the table in half with an energy spear and shouts at you to stay still.
 You're her guest, so SIT DOWN and she'll grab your beverage.

 - She then decides to teach the player how to cook in an effort to make them closer.
 What happens next would fit perfectly in an episode of Regular Ordinary Swedish Meal Time...